Valley of the Tigers

 Both the Siberian and the Sumatran tigers’ compounds include an outer area and inside facilities.
 Outside, the animals have plenty of space to run, several trees to climb, diverse vegetation, a pond and a wooden structure, with bridges and elevated platforms, where they can hide.
 There are no bars around whatsoever.
 Only glass and net.

-The Valley of the Tigers is situated on the Zoo’s main avenue, right after the passage to the ticket office.
+The Valley of the Tigers is situated on the Zoo’s main avenue, right after the ticket offices.

 Come and meet this space and the animals that live here!